You are here

 A fine coastal site, frequently flyable and an excellent choice for new pilots with a briefing from a local pilot.

 SSW-WSW (BEST SW)

 New visiting pilots are required to make contact with any club official prior to flying, for latest up to date guidance.
-Please read Site Rules (updated 31/12/19)
+All pilots to read the updated site rules below - 04/07/20

 From Chideock direction to Bridport (A35)

 Travel along the Bridport bypass and having passed the junction to Bridport, (short dual carriageway) travel uphill on a three lane road, and then observe a junction on the right, marked, Eype, rest area, etc. Turn right, then travel around the road, passing the rest area, and also 2 small junctions on your right.
 At the next junction (small grass triangle area, with sign post Eype), follow this road, pass New Inn Public House, (also nearest public telephone), then Eype’s Mouth hotel, until you reach the coast.
 The site is now on your left (east).
 Walk down the steps, cross small stream, and up the slope towards the caravan site, where owners reside.
 Take off area, is the area just before reaching the caravan park.

 At the Texaco filling station, (also roundabout) follow signs indication A35 west, (Exeter).
 Next roundabout, 3rd junction marked A35 Exeter.
 You will then shortly be on a three lane road, until a set of double white lines, and within a few hundred yards, you will observe the signs for Eype etc. turn left and follow directions as above.

 Parking - There is no parking or facility to walk out available at Highlands End, please stay OUT of the caravan park